 FAFSA (Free Application for Federal Student Aid)

 The FAFSA is the need analysis form used by U.S. citizens and eligible noncitizens to establish eligibility for federal student aid.
 Students seeking funding from any of the following federal programs must complete the application annually: Direct Stafford Loan, Direct Graduate PLUS Loan, and Work-Study.

 Federal Student Aid (FSA) ID

 The Federal Student Aid (FSA) ID consists of a user-created username and password to electronically apply for the FAFSA.
 You can use your FSA ID immediately to sign your FAFSA.
 The functionality that the FSA ID offers includes a single sign-on process for most of the FSA systems, including FAFSA on the Web, NSLDS® Student Access, StudentLoans.gov, and StudentAid.gov.

 You are encouraged to complete your FAFSA online.
 Students are able to create an FSA ID when completing a FAFSA on the Web.
 Please refer to the FAFSA website for additional information.
-Students are able to obtain a paper FAFSA by calling the Federal Student Aid Information Center (FSAIC) at 800-433-3243.
-Once the completed paper FAFSA form is submitted, processing takes about four weeks.
-The paper form requires the Federal School Code for Columbia University, which is 002707.
+Questions regarding the FAFSA can be addressed by calling the Federal Student Aid Information Center (FSAIC) at 800-433-3243.
+The Federal School Code for Columbia University is 002707.